 Bendelladj was initially charged in a 23-count indictment that was returned on December 20, 2011, and unsealed Friday, including charges of wire fraud, computer fraud and conspiracy: Bendelladj was allegedly involved in in development, marketing, distribution and sales of several versions of the SpyEye computer virus and its component parts online during 2009, 2010 and 2011.

-He was extradited from Thailand to the United States last Thursday to “to face charges of controlling and selling a nefarious computer virus designed to pry into computers and extract personal financial information,” said Acting Assistant Attorney General Mythili Raman.
-“The indictment charges Bendelladj and his co-conspirators with operating servers designed to control the personal computers of unsuspecting individuals and aggressively marketing their virus to other international cyber-criminals intent on stealing sensitive information.”
+He was extradited from Thailand to the US last Thursday “to face charges of controlling and selling a nefarious computer virus designed to pry into computers and extract personal financial information,” said Acting Assistant Attorney General Mythili Raman .
+“The indictment charges Bendelladj and his co-conspirators with operating servers designed to control the personal computers of unsuspecting individuals and aggressively marketing their virus to other international cyber-criminals intent on stealing sensitive information.” (quote source: Department of Justice, Office of Public Affairs, Press Release:

 The names of others accused co-conspirators in the same indictment are not disclosed by officials at this time.